ReeceHarding/ai-desk/Documentation/app_flow_document.md

 In terms of collaboration, the system allows public or private comments on tickets, and teams can work together using skills-based assignments or round-robin auto-assignments.
 There's also an option for agents to add internal notes that remain hidden from customers.

 The knowledge base supports content creation with options for public or internal articles, offering version control and localizations for multi-language support.
 This is managed via a dedicated section accessible from the dashboard.
-Article revisions and localizations enhance the robustness and accessibility of the company’s support resources.
+Article revisions and localizations enhance the robustness and accessibility of the company's support resources.

 ## Settings and Account Management